Nikkei leads Asian stocks lower; dollar dips

-SYDNEY Asian stocks fell to their lowest in a month on Wednesday following further losses on Wall Street, with the Nikkei suffering a late bout of selling as the dollar briefly slid below 97 yen for the first time in six weeks.
+SYDNEY Asian stocks fell to their lowest in a month on Wednesday following a second day of losses on Wall Street, led by a steep decline in the Nikkei as a firmer yen took a toll on Japanese exporters.

-MSCI's broadest index of Asia-Pacific shares outside Japan shed 1.3 percent to its lowest since July 11, and Tokyo's Nikkei skidded 4 percent to its lowest close this month.
+MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.7 percent to its lowest since July 11, and Tokyo's Nikkei slid to a one-week trough as the dollar slumped to a six-week low against the yen.

-Major European bourses were seen tracking Asian markets lower with financial spread betters expecting opening losses of between 0.2 to 0.5 percent, while U.S. stock futures also pointed to another weak opening.

-Exporters such as Toyota Corp (7203.T) were hit hard as investors worried that a stronger Japanese currency would erode their dollar earnings when repatriated.
+Exporters such as Toyota Corp (7203.T) lost ground on concerns the stronger yen would erode their dollar earnings when repatriated.
+The Nikkei skidded as much as 2.6 percent to 14,020 in morning deals, before paring its fall to under 2 percent.

-Analysts also suspected selling related to the looming settlement of some equity options.
+However, it may slide below support at 14,000 if the dollar breaks below 97 yen, analysts said, adding the looming settlement of some equity options were also creating volatility.

 "They could also be selling index heavyweights to lower futures prices before the Nikkei 225 options settlement on Friday."